tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

 Scrape the visible text from the screen and run a spell checker, including a set of custom works the customer has flagged as ok.

-### 6. Verify the language against it&#8217;s business domain
+### 6. Verify the language against it's business domain

 Scrape the visible text from the screen and use text analysis against a corpus of documents for the domain and warn or error on wording the in the application that is unrecognized or unusual for the business domain.

 ### 7. Readability of the application

 Scrape the visible text and run it through analysis to check the readability/grade level of the content.
-Warn or error if it&#8217;s outside expected levels.
+Warn or error if it's outside expected levels.

 ### 8. Suggest improved wording for the given business domain

-Find phrases that are unusual for the domain (6) or don&#8217;t meet the readability expectations (7) and use text generation algorithms and a corpus of documents from the business domain to produce suggestions for improved wording.
+Find phrases that are unusual for the domain (6) or don't meet the readability expectations (7) and use text generation algorithms and a corpus of documents from the business domain to produce suggestions for improved wording.

 ### 9. Run tests by reading their support documents with machine learning services